-The algorithm implementation requirements, which must be one the words REQUIRED, RECOMMENDED, OPTIONAL, or DEPRECATED.
+The key type implementation requirements, which must be one the words Required, Recommended, Optional, or Deprecated.
 Optionally, the word can be followed by a "+" or "-".
 The use of "+" indicates that the requirement strength is likely to be increased in a future version of the specification.
-The use of "-" indicates that the requirement strength is likely to be decreased in a future version of the specification.
+The use of "-"

+indicates that the requirement strength is likely to be decreased in a future version of the specification.